imarc/handbook/frontend.markdown

 </td></tr>
 </table>

-As of May 2013, the definitive list includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 6+ (Mac & iOS), and Andoid Browser (Android 2.3, 4.1, 4.2 handsets).
+As of October 2014, the definitive list includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 7+ (Mac & iOS), and Andoid Browser (Android 2.3, 4.1, 4.2 handsets).

 By default we do not test on IE 6 and 7.
 However individual projects may require browser support beyond our defaults.
-In these cases the additional support will be spec'ed in the proposal and strategy documents.
+In these cases the additional support will be specified in the proposal and strategy documents.

 ### Mobile Browser Support